Ziang-Lu/Software-Development-and-Design/5-Design Patterns/2-Creational Patterns/6-Builder Pattern/Builder Pattern.md

 ### Applicability

-Creating and assembling the parts of a complex object directly within the class is inflexible.
+Problem: Creating and assembling the parts of a <u>complex</u> object directly within the class is inflexible.

 It commits

 * How can a class (the same contruction process) create different representations of a complex object?
 * How can a class that includes creating a complex object be simplified?